Evaluating Search-Based Software Microbenchmark Prioritization

 We consider two works on performance regression testing closely related to ours~\citep{mostafa:17,laaber:21c}.
-For a given software version, \citet{mostafa:17} prioritize test cases with complex performance impact analysis that requires measuring individual components of not only the software under test but also the \gls{jdk}.
-Their technique focuses on collection-intensive software and is partially only evaluated on unit tests used as performance tests, whereas our technique is generally applicable to any kind of software and also evaluated on only benchmarks. \citet{laaber:21c} studies traditional, coverage-based, greedy \gls{tcp} techniques on microbenchmarks and find that they are only marginally more effective than a random ordering.
-We build on their work and use multi-objective search instead.
+For a given version, \citet{mostafa:17} prioritize test cases with complex performance impact analyses that require measuring individual components of not only the \gls{sut} but also the \gls{jdk}.
+Their technique focuses on collection-intensive software and is partially only evaluated on unit tests used as performance tests, whereas our technique is generally applicable to any kind of software and is evaluated only on benchmarks. \citet{laaber:21c} studied coverage-based, greedy \gls{smbp} techniques and found that they are only marginally more effective than a random ordering.
+We build on their work and use \glspl{sa} and novel \saGreedy{} techniques instead.